OpenMined/PyDP/contributing.md

 After each commit GitHub Actions will check your new code against the formatting guidelines and execute the tests to check if the test coverage is high enough.

-We will only merge PRs that pass the GitHub Actions checks.
+***We will only merge PRs that pass ALL the GitHub Actions checks.***

 If your check fails, don't worry, you will still be able to make changes and make your code pass the checks.
+Feel free to ask around in the Slack channel **#lib_pydp**.

+Note: It is always suggested to run black or clang format test or pytest on the code before sending a PR.